-Tezzit started around 2011 with the goal of developing economic and ecologic grid-scale energy storage based on isothermal compression energy storage (iCAES).
-Achieving extremely efficient heat exchange is the biggest challenge.
+Tezzit started around 2011 with the goal of developing economic and ecologic grid-scale energy storage based on isothermal compression energy storage (iCAES). iCAES requires extremely efficient heat exchange, which is the biggest challenge.
 In fact, cheap ecological large-scale energy storage in any major city in the world is within reach if one can achieve extremely efficient heat exchange.
-So Tezzit started researching heat exchange with an analytical approach because increasing the heat exchanger surface area to obtain high efficiënt heat exchange is far from optimal.
+So Tezzit started researching heat exchange with an analytical approach because increasing the heat exchanger surface area to obtain high efficient heat exchange is far from optimal.

 In the next sections three breakthroughs in fundamental heat exchanger science are briefly explained:

 Despite all efforts, heat exchanger analysis and development remains an empiric practice.
 Although heat exchangers are simple flow technologies, scientists are still not able to define the efficiency of a heat exchanger.
 As a result, over time more than 100 different efficiency formulas have been developed (according to the article Performance Evaluation Criteria for Heat Exchangers Based on First Law Analysis).
 Modern CFD and topology optimization techniques have not changed this.
 Until, in 2005, Chinese scientists at Tsinghua university suddenly discovered heat exchanger flow patterns that had never been seen before.